 * * * * *

-KEN'S MONTHLY NOTES for APRIL 2013 out now.
-Latest Route News for 2013/14 - New Flights, New Airlines and much more interesting facts see 'Stats and Stuff' above, also - Revised Winter 2012/13 schedule out now, and New Summer 2013 Listing - see 'At the Airport' above.
+KEN'S MONTHLY NOTES for OCTOBER 2013 out now.
+Latest Route News for 2013/14 - New Flights, New Airlines and much more interesting facts see 'Stats and Stuff' above, also - Revised Winter 2013/14 Schedule & Summer Schedule 2014 out now - see 'At the Airport' above.

-INTERESTING MOVEMENTS for APRIL 2013 by Clive Featherstone.
-Catch up with the aircraft flying in, out and around the airport during April.
+INTERESTING MOVEMENTS for NOVEMBER 2013 by Clive Featherstone.
+Catch up with the aircraft flying in, out and around the airport during a busy November.
 Includes Commercial, Bizz Jets, Props, Rotary and Military, see 'Stats and Stuff' - 'Interesting Movements'

 NOW UPDATED as from 31st December 2012, Clive Featherstones comprehensive listings of all aircraft types to have visited RHADS; includes: Airlines - Aircraft Types - Cargo Aircraft - World Aircraft Registrations - Foreign Aircraft First Visits.
 See 'Stats and Stuff' above.